Susan Seaforth Hayes: Career

+In 1968, she appeared in Season 4, Episode 12, of The Wild Wild West as Delilah (The Night of Miguelito’s Revenge).
+She played opposite Michael Dunn as Dr. Loveless.

-She is best known for her work on the daytime soap opera Days of Our Lives in the role of Julie Olson Williams, which she played continuously from 1968 to 1984 and again from 1990 to 1993, with recurring appearances in 1994 and 1996.
-Since 1999, she has appeared on the show in a recurring capacity, often doing double duty between "Days" and "Y&R", in one case appearing on both shows on the very same day, a feat possible because of their different shooting and airing schedules.
+She is best-known for her work on the daytime soap opera Days of Our Lives in the role of Julie Olson Williams, which she played continuously from 1968 to 1984 and again from 1990 to 1993, with recurring appearances in 1994 and 1996.
+Since 1999, she has appeared on the show in a recurring capacity, often doing double duty between Days and Y&R, in one case appearing on both shows on the very same day, a feat possible because of their different shooting and airing schedules.

-She is the only actor to appear on Days of Our Lives in all seven decades that it has been in production.
+She is the only actress to appear on Days of Our Lives in all seven decades that it has been in production.
 In between appearances, she starred from November 1984 to May 1989 as Joanna Manning, mother to Tracey E. Bregman's character, Lauren Fenmore, on The Young and the Restless and as District Attorney Patricia Steele on Sunset Beach in that show's final months on the air.

 The role of Stephanie Forrester on The Bold and the Beautiful was created for her by former Days headwriter William J. Bell.
 When she turned it down, her former Days costar Susan Flannery took the role.
-However, when the character of Lauren Fenmore crossed over, Susan did reprise her role of Joanna Manning on that show for one episode in 2003, and has made several return appearances as that character on "Y&R" as Lauren's storyline required the character to be there.
+However, when the character of Lauren Fenmore crossed over, Seaforth Hayes did reprise her role of Joanna Manning on that show for one episode in 2003, and made several return appearances as that character on Y&R, as Lauren's storyline required the character to be there.

-Most recently, Susan made a cameo appearance in a music video for Chip Chocolate's "Cookie Dance" as Mrs. Fields.
+Most recently, Seaforth Hayes made a cameo appearance in a music video for Chip Chocolate's "Cookie Dance" as Mrs. Fields.